 The battle began somewhat unexpectedly.
 At about three o’clock in the afternoon, a mule escaped the Roman camp and attempted to cross the river – the other side of which 800 of Perseus’ Thracians were standing guard.

 A small skirmish ensued in which one Thracian was killed.
 The Thracians retaliated and more and more men were dragged into the fight.
 The scuffle had soon escalated into a sizeable battle, when Perseus ordered his phalanx forward.

 Initially the battle went well for Perseus and his Macedonians as the Roman legions struggled to reach the Macedonians holding their six-metre-long ‘sarissa’ pikes.
 However, the Macedonian battle line soon fragmented and several different engagements began to occur throughout the battlefield.
 This suited the more flexible Roman legions.

 As the Macedonian battle line began to fragment, gaps started appearing in the phalanx which the Roman maniples exploited.
 Slipping through gaps in the phalanx, the Romans attacked the vulnerable flanks and rear of Perseus’ infantry, who found it difficult to wield round, drop their pike and take out their sword to face their foe in close combat.

-As the phalanx became more and more disorganised and more gaps emerged, more and more Romans piled through holes in the enemy line and the Macedonian phalanx quickly disintegrated.
+As the phalanx became more and more disorganised and more gaps emerged, Romans piled through holes in the enemy line and the Macedonian line quickly disintegrated.
 By the end of the day Pydna had become witness to a Macedonian slaughter.

-20,000 Macedonians perished that day, with Livy, the Roman historian, later saying:
+20,000 Macedonians perished that day with Livy, a Roman historian, later saying:

 “Never had so many Macedonians been killed by the Romans in a single day.”